Virginia Axline: Academic career

 After teaching elementary school for several years, Axline attended graduate school at Ohio State University where she began collaborating with Carl Rogers.
 She also studied at Columbia University Teachers College, and completed her doctorate in Education in 1950.
 She taught and did research at the University of Chicago for three years, then at Columbia University for seven years, and continued teaching at the New York University School of Medicine and School of Education before returning to Ohio State University.

 Once back in Ohio, Axline opened a private practice.

+Work

 Axline's Child-Centered Play Therapy (CCPT)

 Virginia Axline is best known for her influence on child-centered play therapy (CCPT) which, unlike the standard treatments of the time, offers the child the opportunity for self-development, growth and social interaction.
 Some therapists use play therapy as a vehicle for diagnosis.
 A deep understanding of a child's underlying issues can be gained by watching a child's play.
 Both structured and unstructured play are encouraged.
 This provides the child opportunity for both behavioral and cognitive growth and development.

 A common technique used in play therapy is desensitization.
 Desensitization can help a child reprogram disruptive behaviors.